ChrisW-priv/PersonalVault/zettelkasten/Learning Advice.md

 It may feel that we are loosing efficiency because we spend more time studying in total.
 But the true effect may be that in that time spent, we actually

+## Mastery first

+> Do not try to be fast or easier until you figured out a way to make it effective